shivammantrelu/wanderlust/README.md

 # wanderlust
-It's an Andorid Application on the " Tours And Travel"
+It's an Android Application on the " Tours And Travel"